pgu/format-and-print-page/index.md

 [Go to editor online](https://grid-page.netlify.app/)

-## Add content, format in grid and print
+## Add data, format in a grid and print

 Examples of pages built with the editor: